From Nicaragua To The Most Famous Arms: Meet The Siblings Who Are Changing The Face of Fashion

 When we think of luxury brands, our minds tend to conjure up images of designers like John Galliano, or better, Karl Lagerfeld–grand, borderline intimidating individuals who can appear so removed from our day-to-day lives.
 Indeed, the world of fashion and luxury can often seem unattainable, especially to those of us who are not born into circles of privilege.

 One look at Valas’ unique designs and one has no doubt that they are an integral part of that world.
 But what makes this brand so special is the heartwarming story of its inception, which hides an unconventional duo–a brother and a sister, linked together by a touching tale of family and hardship.

 Most of the world is still in quarantine mode, and thus, this is how we meet Karina Salmeron and her brother, Kenneth Villagra, the incredibly talented and humble masterminds behind the brand Valas.
-They share the same mother, but different fathers–and here lies the base of their beginnings as a family and business owners.
-The two tell us the story behind their dream, from war-torn Nicaragua to the arms and backs of the biggest celebrities.
+They share the same mother, but different fathers–and here lies the basis of their beginnings as a family and business owners.
+The two tell us the story behind their dream, from war-torn Nicaragua to the arms and backs of the most famous celebrities.

 Nicaragua, where it all started

 Karina Salmeron was only 7 years old when she was uprooted from her native Nicaragua to the United States.
 At the time, her native country was going through turmoil, a period called the Nicaraguan revolution which spanned 12 years.